dyfontaine/PokePuLP/README.md

 # PokePuLP

-A project I worked on in my free time to try out Plotly Dash and the PuLP package.
+A project I worked on in my free time to try out Plotly Dash, the PuLP package, and Heroku.

-This app allows the user to optimize their Pokemon team using a linear programming model.
+The app allows the user to optimize their Pokemon team using a linear programming model.

-Link to try app: https://pokepulp.herokuapp.com
+Link to use the app: https://pokepulp.herokuapp.com

-Info about Plotly Dash and PuLP: https://plot.ly/products/dash/ https://www.coin-or.org/PuLP/
+Info about Plotly Dash and PuLP: https://plot.ly/products/dash/

+https://www.coin-or.org/PuLP/

 ### File Descriptions